 The Company's credit risk is primarily attributable to its trade receivables.
-The amounts presented in the balance sheet are net of provisions for impairment.
+The amounts presented in the Statement of Financial Position are net of provisions for impairment.
 The main customers of the Company are in the Defence sector and have a history of paying to terms and therefore the risk of default is considered low.
-The Company reviews the aging of balances on a monthly and adjusts for provisioning where considered appropriate.
+The Company reviews the aging of balances on a monthly basis and adjusts for provisioning where considered appropriate.